kaustuvkaran01/iSQL/README.md

-# SQL Editor as a part of Atlan Assignment
+# SQL Editor as a part of Atlan's Hiring Challenge

 You can check out the application at : **https://isql.netlify.app/**